Local cohomology tables of sequentially almost Cohen-Macaulay modules: introduction

-This problem is still open in general, and up to now, the best result is proved by Smirnov and De Stefani in \cite{de2021decomposition}, where they gave a complete description of the cone of local cohomology tables of modules of dimension at most 2.
+This problem is still open in general.
+Up to now, there are two important results of this kind.
+One result is proved by Smirnov and De Stefani in \cite{de2021decomposition}, where they gave a complete description of the cone of local cohomology tables of modules of dimension at most 2.
 By denoting the local cohomology table of a graded module by $H^{\bullet}(\cdot)$, Smirnov and De Stefani's results are as follows:

-\begin{theorem}[\cite{de2021decomposition}, Theorem 4.6]Let $R = k[x_1,\ldots,x_n]$ and $S = k[x_1,x_2]$ be two standard graded polynomial rings.
+\begin{theorem}[\cite{de2021decomposition}, Theorem 4.6] Let $R = k[x_1,\ldots,x_n]$ and $S = k[x_1,x_2]$ be two standard graded polynomial rings.
 Assume $n \geq 2$.
 Let $A$ be the set of $S$-modules $\{k(a),k[x](a), S(a), (x_1,x_2)^t(a), t \in \mathbb{N},a \in \mathbb{Z}\}$.
 Identify these $S$-modules as $R$-modules via the ring map $S \cong R/(x_3,\ldots,x_n)$.
 Then for every finitely generated graded $R$-module $M$ of dimension at most $2$, there exist $N_1,\ldots,N_s \in A$, $r_1,\ldots,r_s \in \mathbb{Q}$ and $r_1,\ldots,r_s>0$ such that

-Moreover, set $A$ describes the vertex set of the cone of local cohomology tables of finitely generated graded modules of dimension at most $2$. \end{theorem}
+Moreover, the set $A$ describes the vertex set of the cone of local cohomology tables of finitely generated graded modules of dimension at most $2$. \end{theorem} Later, Caviglia and De Stefani proved a similar result in \cite{CAVIGLIA2021106635}; they define a concept called $E$-depth which relies on the depths of certain Ext modules.
+They gave a description of the vertex set of the cone of local cohomology tables of modules with $E$-depth at least $n-2$, and proved that these vertices generate every table in this cone.
+Their result reduces to Theorem \ref{theorem-S-DS main result} when $n=2$.

-In this paper we will analyze this problem in a more general setting than the one considered in \cite{de2021decomposition}.
-We will focus on the sequentially almost Cohen-Macaulay(saCM) case, which we will define in Section 3.
-The following is the first main result of this article: \begin{theorem*}[See Theorem \ref{4.19}]Let $R = k[x_1,\ldots,x_n]$ be a standard graded polynomial ring.
+In this paper we will analyze this problem in a different setting from the one considered in \cite{CAVIGLIA2021106635} and \cite{de2021decomposition}.
+First, we consider a special class of modules called sequentially almost Cohen-Macaulay(saCM) modules (see Definition \ref{definition-sacm}), and discuss how the local cohomology tables of such modules decompose.
+The following theorem is the first main result of this article: \begin{headthm}[Theorem \ref{4.19}] Let $R = k[x_1,\ldots,x_n]$ be a standard graded polynomial ring.
 Let $C$ be the cone generated by local cohomology tables of saCM modules.
-The vertex set of this cone is a set $A_M$; we can find a set $A'_M$ containing $A_M$ such that for every local cohomology table $H^{\bullet}(M)$ in the cone, there is a finite set of modules $N_1,\ldots,N_s \in A'_M$ and $r_1,\ldots,r_s \in \mathbb{Q}$ and $r_1,\ldots,r_s>0$ such that
+The vertex set of this cone is given by the set $A_M$ (see Definition \ref{definition-AM,A'M}); there exists a set $A'_M$ (see Definition \ref{definition-AM,A'M}) properly containing $A_M$ such that for every local cohomology table $H^{\bullet}(M)$ in the cone, there is a finite set of modules $N_1,\ldots,N_s \in A'_M$ and $r_1,\ldots,r_s \in \mathbb{Q}$ and $r_1,\ldots,r_s>0$ such that

 However, when $n \geq 3$, then there is an saCM module $M_0$ such that for any finite set of saCM modules $N_1,\ldots,N_s \in A_M$ and $r_1,\ldots,r_s \in \mathbb{Q}$ and $r_1,\ldots,r_s>0$,